ebruchez/ebruchez.github.io/_posts/2021-05-17-macbook-air-m1.md

 For travel this summer I will need a laptop.
 One of my kids has been using my "older" MacBook Pro with butterfly keyboard during the pandemic's distance learning.
 That machine has been pretty good as well, except for the terrible keyboard, which luckily I have only rarely had to use.

 So I ordered a MacBook Air M1 with 16 GB of RAM and 512 GB of storage.
-I would never have bought a MacBook Air before, due to the abysmal performance compared to other Apple machines.
+I would never have bought a MacBook Air in the past for tasks that include software development, due to the abysmal performance compared to other Apple machines.
 But the [M1-powered](https://en.wikipedia.org/wiki/Apple_M1) machines are different.

 ![Rendering of the Apple M1](/assets/posts/macbook-air-m1/apple-m1-render.jpg){:standalone width="50%"}